Head Office: Irwin & Company, Station House, Midland Drive, Sutton Coldfield West Midlands B72 1TU

 whether the administrator anticipates that it will be necessary to seek further approval; and

 the reasons it will be necessary to seek further approval.

 Progress reports and requests for further information

-8.1 The administrator is required to send a progress report to creditors at 6-monthly intervals.
 In addition to the items discussed above the report must include:

 details of the basis fixed for the fees of the administrator (or if not fixed at the date of the report, the steps taken during the period of the report to fix it);